digitalcredentials/credential-status-manager-git/README.md

 const statusManager = await createStatusManager({
   service: 'github',
+  repoName: 'credential-status',
+  metaRepoName: 'credential-status-metadata',
   repoOrgName: 'university-xyz', // Please create your own organization in your source control service of choice
+  repoAccessToken: 'abc123', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
-  accessToken: '@cc3ssT0k3n123', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
+  metaRepoAccessToken: 'def456', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
   didMethod: 'key',
   didSeed: 'DsnrHBHFQP0ab59dQELh3uEwy7i5ArcOTwxkwRO2hM87CBRGWBEChPO7AjmwkAZ2', // Please create your own DID seed (see Dependencies section for detailed instructions)
   signStatusCredential: true